 May Long Weekend Car Show

-On the Saturday of the May long weekend, so the Saturday before May 25th each year, hundreds of vintage British cars fill the lawns at the gardens.
+On the Saturday of the long weekend, hundreds of vintage British cars fill the lawns at the gardens.
 There are MGs, Jaguars, Rovers, Minis and all kinds of beautiful collectible vehicles!

 Click VanDusen British Car Show for more information.